The Glow Pt. 2: Legacy

 Stephen Krock of That Music Magazine called The Glow Pt.
 2 "ingenious" and the Microphones' "definitive work".
 L.A.
 Records Cypress Marrs called the album a definitive release in the indie folk genre.
 Adam Nelson of The Line of Best Fit lauded The Glow Pt.
 2 as an "essential work of modern indie", while Stereogums retrospective feature on it stated that the album's "bond with listeners, as individuals" surpasses its critical success.
 In the years since release, The Glow Pt.
 2 has been included on numerous retrospective lists.
-Pitchfork included it on their list of the best albums from 2000–2004 and of the 2000s decade, and their ranking of the best indie rock albums from Pacific Northwest artists.
+Pitchfork included it on their list of the best albums from 2000 to 2004 and of the 2000s decade, and their ranking of the best indie rock albums from Pacific Northwest artists.
 The website's readers also ranked the album as one of the best from 1996 to 2011.
 Stylus Magazine included it on their list of the best albums from 2000 to 2005.
 Cokemachineglow, Stereogum and Tiny Mix Tapes all included The Glow Pt.
 2 on their lists of the best albums of the 2000s.
 In 2019, The Guardian ranked the album as one of the best albums of the 21st century.
-Spin included it on their list of the best albums from 1985–2014.
+Spin included it on their list of the best albums from 1985 to 2014.
 In 2024, Paste Magazine ranked The Glow Pt.
 2 number 189 on its list of the 300 Greatest Albums of All Time.

 American singer-songwriter Kevin Morby's third studio album Singing Saw was inspired by The Glow Pt.
 2.

 Jason Lipshutz of Billboard chose "Instrumental", the album's sixth track, as one of the "greatest interludes of all time".
 Donovan Farley of Willamette Week chose "I Want Wind to Blow" and "The Glow Pt.
 2" as two of Elverum's "essential" songs; Morgan Enos chose "Headless Horseman" as one of Elverum's essential songs for Billboard.
 Eric Hill from Exclaim! included The Glow Pt.
 2 in a ranking of Elverum's "essential" albums, as did Ian Gormley.
 Elverum was grateful for the attention the album had received but was disillusioned with the "canonization" the album gathered from music publications, stating the idea that "albums are 'good' or 'bad' or 'essential' or not is a total myth that can usually be purchased by getting a more expensive publicist".
 His fifth studio album as a part of the Microphones name, Microphones in 2020, released in 2020, made direct references to The Glow Pt.
 2.